intel/gbs/docs/GBS.rst

  $ git tag
  upstream/1.2.6

 Now you could start development just by adding packaging files to the master branch.
-When you need to bump to a newer upstream version just use `gbs import` again:
+When you need to update to a newer upstream version, just use `gbs import` again:

 ::